xyamzw/docs/docs/guide/drivers/Alist V2 V3.md

 The Meta  password refers to the meta information password

-The AList path you want to mount has a meta information password set
+The OpenList path you want to mount has a meta information password set

 - example 1:
   - The path you mount is `/a`